-Proceeds from issue of convertible notes (1,000,000 notes at EUR 4 par value) Transaction costs 4,000 (200) Net proceeds 3,800 Amount classified as equity (net of transaction costs of EUR 9 thousand) (163) Accrued interest 9 Carrying amount of host liability at 30 June 2024 3,646
+Proceeds from issue of convertible notes (1,000,000 notes at EUR 4 par value) Transaction costs 4,000 (200) Net proceeds Amount classified as equity (net of transaction costs of EUR 9 thousand) Accrued interest 3,800 (163) 9 Carrying amount of liability at 30 June 2025 3,646

-The Company issued 1,000,000 convertible notes on 1 May 2024 (2023: nil).
+The Company issued 1,000,000 convertible notes on 15 June 2025 (2024: nil).
 The notes have a three-year term.
-Interest is payable annually in arrears.
-The conversion option may be exercised by the holders of the notes into 250,000 ordinary shares of the Company for the principal outstanding at any time until maturity.
-Any accrued but unpaid interest as at the exercise date is required to be paid in cash.
+Interest is payable at maturity.
+The conversion option may be exercised by the holders of the notes at any time until maturity.
+When the conversion option is exercised, the outstanding principal of the notes are converted into 250,000 ordinary shares of the Company; any accrued but unpaid interest as at the exercise date is required to be paid in cash.
 Otherwise, the total principal and accrued interest outstanding is repayable in cash at maturity.
-The host liability is classified as non-current at 30 June 2024.
+The liability is classified as non-current at 30 June 2025.